applied-crypto-lab/mal-ext-circuits/README.md

 The individual algorithm tests run anywhere from a few seconds (e.g. for arithmtic addition), up to an hour or two for malicious arithmetic comparisons at the largest input sizes.
 For any tests run over SSH, use of a terminal multiplexer is recommended.

 ## Environment
 Our source code is hosted in a GitHub repository, with instructions described below.
-It is a fork of the PICCO repository from the applied-crypto-lab.
 The following software is required (all available free of charge):

-  - GNU gcc\g++ compiler
+  - GNU gcc g++ compiler
   - GMP (The GNU Multiple Precision Arithmetic Library)
   - openSSL library v1.1
   - GNU Bison parser